Michael Haley (soldier): Military service

-Haley is an officer with the South Carolina Army National Guard and specializes in Security Cooperation.
+Haley is an officer with the South Carolina Army National Guard and specializes in security cooperation.

-In January 2012, Haley shipped out for a year-long tour of duty in Afghanistan as a captain in the South Carolina Army National Guard.
-The unit served in Helmand Province as an Agribusiness Development Team helping Afghan farmers improve farming techniques and develop cash crops to replace opium poppies.
+In January 2012, Haley was deployed on a six-month tour of duty in Afghanistan as a captain in the South Carolina Army National Guard.
+The unit served in Helmand Province as an agribusiness development team helping Afghan farmers improve farming techniques and develop cash crops to replace opium poppies.
 Haley served as a liaison between the military and civilian authorities.
 He is thought to have been the first spouse of a governor to serve on active duty in a war zone.

 Marines serving with Haley in Helmand Province nicknamed him FGOSC (First Gentleman of South Carolina).